markjacksonfishing/markyjackson-taulia/README.md

 [![Marky Jackson](https://i.ibb.co/zPzLYSB/IMG-0669.jpg)](https://github.com/markyjackson-taulia)

 Hi!
+Super happy you found me.
 I’m Marky Jackson and I am a lover of family, friends and a die-hard San Francisco Giants fan.
 I left my heart in San Francisco in the summer of 2020 and now reside in San Diego, California.

 I am a senior software engineer at [Equinix Metal](https://metal.equinix.com) working on the [Tinkerbell](https://tinkerbell.org) project.